ranwang21/product_dropper/README.md

 __Start the Server__

-- in `/server/config/`, create a json file `awsConfig.json` and write in this file as follows:
+- Configure AWS S3: in `/server/config/`, create a json file `awsConfig.json` and write in this file as follows:
 ```
 {
     "accessKeyId": "YOUR AWS ACESS KEY ID",